Expanded functions dental auxiliary (EFDA)

-The expanded functions dental auxiliary (EFDA) technology program prepares one for a career as an advanced dental professional employed by private dental offices, dental clinics and public health facilities.
+The expanded functions dental auxiliary (EFDA) technology program prepares you for a career as an advanced dental professional working in private dental offices, dental clinics and public health facilities.

-This program is available to students who are interested in learning expanded restorative procedures (how to fill teeth) and are currently Ohio or nationally certified dental assistants (CDA), registered dental hygienists (RDH), or dental hygiene students who have completed a minimum of one year in an ADA accredited degree program.
+This program will teach expanded restorative procedures (how to fill teeth), but you must be a current Ohio or nationally certified dental assistant (CDA), registered dental hygienists (RDH) or dental hygiene student who has completed a minimum of one year in an ADA-accredited degree program.

 Enrollment in the EFDA program is limited.
 Admission is offered to eligible applicants on a space available basis.
 The EFDA program requires a separate application; admission to the College does not automatically mean acceptance into the EFDA program.